 - · background_colour

 - RGB hex code for the background colour, e.g. '#79cafb'.
 This is used only for 'big number' fields, e.g. isolate count.

 - bar_colour_type

 - categorical use contrasting colours for bars.

 - continuous use the same colour for all bars (set colour use 'chart_colour' attibute).

 - breakdown_display type of visualisation.
 Allowed values are:

 - bar

 - bar chart particularly useful for continuous data such as year.

 - cumulative

 - cumulative line chart used for date_entered or datestamp fields.

 - doughnut

 - doughut chart

-- gps_map

-- GPS map.
-This can only be used for geography_point fields or fields that are linked to a lookup table of GPS coordinates.

 - pie

 - pie chart

 - top

 - top values list.
 You can choose the number of values to display by also setting the top_values attributes to either 3, 5, or 10.

 - treemap

 - treemap chart

 - word

 - word cloud.
 This can only be used for fields that have a defined list of allowed values.

 - map

 - global map.
 This can only be used for 'country' fields with a defined list allowed values or 'continent' fields which are an extended attribute of country.

 - · change_duration

-- Size of marker on GPS maps.
-Allowed values are 0-9.
+- Show the rate of change, e.g. the number of new records in past month.
+Used for 'big number' fields, e.g. isolate count or specific value count.
+Allowed values are 'week', 'month', or 'year'.

-- · max_contigs
+- · chart_colour

-- Number of contigs above which a genome will be rejected in the submission interface.

-- min_n50

-- N50 value below which a genome will be rejected in the submission interface.
+- RGB hex code for bar or cumulative line charts, e.g. '#126716'.

-- · min_total_length
+- · display

-- Minimum length in base pairs below which a genome will be rejected in the submission interface.

-- name

-- The name used for the title of the element.

-- · palette
+- Element type.

-- ColorBrewer palette used for map displays.
 Allowed values are:

-- blue

-- green

-- purple

-- orange

-- red

-- blue/green

-- blue/purple

-- green/blue

-- orange/red

-- purple/blue
+- field This is used for most elements.

+- record_count Used for isolate count fields.

+- seqbin_size Used to display a histogram of genome sizes.

 - purple/blue/green

 - purple/red

 - red/purple

 - yellow/green

 - yellow/green/blue

 - yellow/orange/brown

 - yellow/orange/red

 - post_data

 - Used to pass data attributes for linked queries.
 Currently only 'genomes' is used to specify that isolates should be filtered to those with genome assemblies, e.g. '{genomes = 1}'.

 - · specific_value_display

 - Type of display to use for specific values.
 Allowed values are:

 - gauge gauge chart

 - number big number value

 - specific_values

 - list of field values to include in count shown in gauge chart or big number display, e.g. '['Neisseria meningitidis']'.

-- url_text
+- url text

 - link text to display when hovering over link leading to data query.
 Only available for isolate count or specific value charts.

 - · visualisation_type

 - Either 'breakdown' (default) or 'specific values'.
 You need to then set the visualisation using either the breakdown_display or specific_value_display attribute.

-- warn_max_contigs

-- Number of contigs above which a genome will have a warning message shown in the submission interface.

-- warn min n50

-- N50 value below which a genome will have a warning message shown in the submission interface.

-- warn_min_total_length

-- Minimum length in base pairs below which a genome will have a warning shown in the submission interface.

 - · watermark

 - FontAwesome icon class used for background watermark on big number charts, e.g. 'fas fa-bacteria'.
 See https://fontawesome.com/icons?m=free.

-- · width
+- width

 - Width of element either 1, 2, 3, or 4.